toshirot/libra-auth/README.md

                 const res6 = BobPubKey.verify(msg, sigB);

         //==============================================
         // 7.
-ALICE: if 6th is true then Make the sigA by the Alice's Private Key and the sigB.
+ALICE: if 6th is true then Make the "sigA" by the Alice's Private Key and the "sigB".
         //

                 //----------------------------------------------